The official blog of the Lung Institute.

 Many Americans remain shackled to tobacco addiction and smoking, which is a common COPD cause.
 There are tools, such as the Lung Institute’s Smoking Cessation Guide and the American Lung Association’s Freedom From Smoking® program that can help people break free of the deadly habit.

 While a common COPD cause is smoking, stopping smoking can help ease some COPD symptoms.
 COPD treatment is important to managing symptoms.
-Many people have reported improved quality of life after their stem cell treatment for COPD at the Lung Institute.
+Many people have reported improved quality of life after their cellular therapy for COPD at the Lung Institute.
 The Lung Institute is a leading medical provider of regenerative cellular therapy for lung diseases such as chronic obstructive pulmonary disease (COPD), pulmonary fibrosis and interstitial lung disease in the United States.
 Founded in 2013 in Tampa, Fla., the Lung Institute has treated over 2,500 patients and operates clinics in Tampa, Fla.; Nashville, Tenn.; Scottsdale, Ariz.; and Pittsburgh, PA and Dallas, TX.
 You can do it; you can quit smoking.
-For more information about stem cell treatment options, contact us or call (800) 729-3065.
+For more information about cellular therapy options, contact us or call 888-745-6697.